dsuryd/dotNetify-Elements/DevApp/server/Docs/LayoutSystem.md

 ﻿## Layout System

-Positioning elements on the page can be very time-consuming, and while css is very powerful, to apply it effectively comes with a high learning curve that not every developer can afford to take time to master.
+Positioning elements on the page can be very time-consuming, and while Cascading Style Sheet (CSS) is pretty powerful, to apply it effectively comes with a high learning curve that not every developer can afford to take time to master.
 That's why _dotNetify-Elements_ comes with simple layout elements to help you do the task quickly, while still leaving room for customization.

 #### Layout Grid